Question: What is phish and when should you be suspicious of divulging private information?

 inconsistent spacing, etc.).

-- Unfamiliar sender/recipient Email address or web URLs or
+Email addreses, or web URLs or outside our domain

-Receiving phish is harmless, but you should never respond to it,
+Receiving phish messages is harmless, but you should not respond to it,

-nor act upon any information within e.g. visit web page.
+and never act upon any instructions within e.g. visit web page.

 please forward the entire Email (full headers and body) to the IT staff.